ljunggren/boozang-docs/README.md

 As Boozang is a slave system, you'll need to load the features you need in Boozang.
 You can do that the following way

-1. Open the project in question Boozang IDE
+1. Open the project in question in Boozang IDE
 2. Go to the root of the project
 3. Click the kebab menu